 If you are experiencing signs of teeth grinding and live in the Washington, DC, area, schedule a dental consultation with Dr. Deckard.
 To schedule an appointment, call (202) 851-7554.
 Feel free to request an appointment online.

-Please get in touch with us if you have questions about your symptoms or your treatment options for teeth grinding.
-We will help you find the best treatment option for your dental problems.
+Please contact us if you have questions about your symptoms or treatment options for teeth grinding.
+We will help you find the best treatment for your dental problems.